AaronSmart/SolanaAppWallet/README.md

 Solana APP is another version of sollet wallet for mobile

+Solana Pay is the entry point into the system.
+It lives directly between web2 & web3,
+receiving web2 payloads & converting them into web3 transactions.
+The power of this really can’t be overstated.
+The contours of this design space are unexplored and sure to hold amazing things.

+Cryptocurrencies are bringing forward a decentralized world, and Solana Pay is a perfect example of what the possibilities are.

 Solana standard Hierachical Deterministic Wallet, standard HD path m/44'/501'/0'/0'

 The public key generation curve is ed25519 Use the official standard generation method.